-Michael T. Barry Jr., Managing Editor, is currently a doctoral candidate at American University in Washington, DC.
-He studies African American and Muslim American history and is writing his dissertation on the history of Islamophobic ideas and anti-Islamophobic resistance in America.
+Michael T. Barry Jr., Editor, is currently a doctoral candidate at American University in Washington, D.C.
+His dissertation explores the history of Islamophobic ideas and anti-Islamophobic resistance in America.
 Barry has contributed writings to outlets like Black Perspectives, The Gainesville Sun, Truthout, Sport in American History, The Blackprint, and The Worcester Telegram & Gazette.
 Michael is also a documentary filmmaker, specializing in oral history.
 His films “U Street Contested” and “The Universal Soldier: Vietnam” have won and been nominated for numerous awards, as they have screened at film festivals and historic venues across the country.
-He teaches modern American history at Montgomery College in Silver Spring, MD.
+He teaches American history at Montgomery College in Maryland.
 Follow him on Twitter at @MTBarryJr.

 Alyssa Bowen, Editor, is a PhD candidate in Global History at UNC.
 Her research focuses on human rights and the Left in Cold War Western Europe and Latin America.
 Her dissertation examines transnational solidarities between Spain and Pinochet’s Chile to better understand the transformation of the Left and the spread of liberal democracy in the second half of the Cold War and after.
 Alyssa has been involved in anti-racist activism on campus and within the labor movement.
 Follow her on Twitter at @alyssaannbowen.